 A bad hire can be costly.
 A recent report by the Recruitment & Employment Confederation (REC) found that a poor hire at mid-management level can cost a business more than £132,000.
 However, in terms of morale and productivity the real cost to a company can be much higher.

-“A hiring mistake could dent team morale,” says Mark Fallon, Associate Director at Robert Walters Ireland.
+“A hiring mistake could dent team morale,” says Suzanne Feeney, Managing Director at Robert Walters Ireland.
 “If you have people leaving after less than three months, that is going to have an effect on your team.”

 On top of that, external perceptions of your company could also be hurt and there are resource costs too.
 “In addition to recruitment costs, salary costs and training time, you have to spend time and resource managing any client relationships that were affected.
 And of course, if the market learns of these speedy departures, that tells a bad story too,” she says.

 Hiring managers can maximise their chances of avoiding such pitfalls by following our experts’ advice about how to spot an inappropriate candidate – before they turn into an inappropriate employee…

 Interrogate the CV

 The first warning sign to note is a poorly put together CV.
 Claire Dunwoody, Business Director at Robert Walters Dublin, says that CVs should provide a good balance of detail.
 “They shouldn’t ramble on, but at the same time they shouldn’t be so succinct that a candidate’s experience reads like a shopping list,” she says.

 Typos and grammatical mistakes would be immediate red flags too.
 “Sloppy errors could well be a sign of a lack of attention to detail, which might not bode well for their performance in the role,” she adds.